e271828e/Flight.jl/docs/notes/design/framework_spec.md

-Pilot commands are the case in point: scalar faces under a namespace prefix, with the convenient bundle assembled *downstream*, inside the graph, by an ordinary component (single producer, consumed together — legal by the read-side rule).
+Pilot commands are the case in point: scalar faces under a namespace prefix, with the convenient bundle assembled *downstream*, inside the graph, by an ordinary component (single producer, consumed together — legal by the read-side guideline).

-The two guidelines compose into one principle: a port's granularity is set by the finest-grained party owning either end — producers on the read side, external writers on the write side.
+The guideline and the rule compose into one principle: a port's granularity is set by the finest-grained party owning either end — producers on the read side, external writers on the write side.
 Field-addressed staging (a [lens](#g-lens) into struct slots) stays a recorded guarded addition, unbuilt.